stianlaa/container-management/README.md

 It is possible to expose the docker daemon, but not recommended, and this would entail extra work in frontend: https://towardsaws.com/ec2-2-ways-to-expose-docker-daemon-to-the-internet-why-61e349f99744

 ### Remaining to explore:
+- replace compose and sub objects with own object
 - make api casing consistent
+- consider how SYS_VER might best be set
+- make tests, look into integration tests, mocking away dockerworker
+  - read example compose file, serialize it, (with camelCase)
 - fix refreshing on containerpage
 - consider protecting some containers from being stopped from frontend
 - make example app which uses camera